aydinarda/DSA210_project/README.md

 - **Final Report Website:** A dedicated website will summarize findings, with interactive visualizations and insights.
 - **Sentiment and Context Analysis:** Deepen the analysis of sentiment and email context to refine AI-generated results.
 - **Scaling the Project:** Include emails from multiple individuals to create a broader dataset for analysis.
+- **Comparing Versions:** Different versions of ChatGPT (3.5, 4, 4-o) can be compared.